-Activities: Desk research, brand audit, digital audit, team member interviews, customer interviews
+Activities: Desk research, brand audit, digital audit, team member interviews, customer interviews.

-Their innovative products build on the data provided in exchange for free WiFi, to help brands understand their consumers and target more likeminded people, increasing footfall and boosting revenue.
+Their innovative products build on the data provided in exchange for free WiFi, to help brands understand their consumers and target more like-minded people, increasing footfall and boosting revenue.

 However, while Wireless Social spoke with sufficient volume to be heard, it lacked the clarity to cut through the noise.

 Hospitality is a warm, welcoming industry that favours face-to-face interaction.
 Few industries allow a salesman to walk through the front door, plant themselves at table 6, order a latte and request to see the GM.
+And succeed.

-The low barrier to entry and general availability of industry leader’s contact information results in a barrage of enquiries.
+The low barrier to entry and general availability of industry leaders’ contact information results in a barrage of enquiries.
 Couple this with an explosion in hospitality tech over the past decade (and the infinite dashboards & reports they populate), and it’s easy to see how Wireless Social’s message could get lost in the shuffle.

 It’s also a wildly urgent, operational trade.
 Hospitality rewards day-to-day activity and those loyal to getting things done.
 As a trade-off, decision-makers don’t always have time for long-term planning or the experience to convert data into insight.
-And even a large estate of 30+ venues might be supported by a lone, freelance IT consultant.
+And even a large estate of 30+ venues might be supported by a single, freelance IT consultant.